 2.2 Soil and Climate

-Noakhali has sub-tropical climate and it has significant rainfall most months, with a short dry season.
-The soil was both sites sandy loam in texture and slightly saline soil which pH range were 7.8 to 8.5.
+Noakhali has sub-tropical climate and significant rainfall most months, with a short dry season.
+The soil was sandy loam in texture for both sites with slightly saline soil pH ranging from 7.8 to 8.5.
 The climatic condition of experimental field is given in Figure 1.

 Figure 1: Distribution of monthly average air temperature, relative humidity, rainfall, sea level